llm-bible/llm-bible.github.io/_publications/song2022llm.markdown

 bibkey: song2022llm
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2212.04088"}
-tags: ['Agentic', 'Efficiency and Optimization', 'Training Techniques', 'Few-Shot']
+tags: ['Training Techniques', 'Few-Shot', 'Agentic', 'Efficiency and Optimization']
 ---
 This study focuses on using large language models (LLMs) as a planner for embodied agents that can follow natural language instructions to complete